-Cybersecurity is an integral part of the Board's and the Audit Committee's risk analysis and discussions with management.
+Cybersecurity is an integral part of the Board's risk analysis and discussions with management.
 The following are highlights of the Company's cybersecurity risk management practices:

 - The Board is updated at least annually on the Company's cybersecurity risks and risk mitigation strategy by the Vice President of Information Technology, who is responsible for management of the Company's Information Technology program.
-The Board also receives educational materials and ad hoc updates, as needed, about material changes to the Company's cybersecurity program and/or the cybersecurity landscape, including briefings on major legislative and regulatory developments, from the Vice President of Information Technology and representatives from Legal and/or Risk Management, as applicable. - Risks and vulnerabilities from the Company's increased reliance on information technology systems are assessed at least annually as part of the Enterprise Risk Management program to evaluate if adequate controls are in place

-- utilizing a risk-based approach that aligns with the National Institute of Standards and Technology Cybersecurity Framework. - The Company has formal policies and procedures that address cybersecurity incident response and disaster recovery from interference with its critical applications.
+The Board also receives ad hoc updates, as needed, about material changes to the Company's cybersecurity program and/or the cybersecurity landscape, including briefings on major legislative and regulatory developments, from the Vice President of Information Technology and representatives from Legal and/or Risk Management, as applicable. - The Vice President of Information Technology regularly evaluates the Company's cybersecurity risk profile and leads the development of strategies to mitigate risks and address cybersecurity issues that may arise, in consultation with members of our senior management and Risk Management teams.
+Our Vice President of Information Technology has approximately 25 years of experience, and holds certifications in cybersecurity from accredited information technology certification providers.
+The Company has formal policies and procedures that address cybersecurity incident response and disaster recovery from interference with its critical applications.
 Any cybersecurity incident that meets certain criteria will be communicated by a dedicated internal team to senior management and the Board in a timely manner. - Daily operations are monitored by a dedicated information technology team.
 The Company conducts monitoring of its computer networks, and has implemented systems and processes intended to secure its information technology systems and prevent unauthorized access to or loss of sensitive data, including through the use of encryption and authentication technologies. - The adequacy of cybersecurity measures is assessed through annual penetration testing of the Company's computer networks by external consultants, and the Company has performed tabletop simulations and drills at both a technical and management level around scenarios involving the loss of critical information and technology systems. - Cybersecurity user awareness training is mandatory for all new hires and for existing employees on an annual basis to help protect employees and the Company against cybersecurity threats.